-Writing complete and succinct updates during the homeopathic treatment of your pet will help insure the best, fastest, and most gentle course of therapy.
+Writing complete and succinct updates during the homeopathic treatment of your pet will help ensure the best, fastest, and most gentle course of therapy.
 In addition, brief, well organized updates allow faster, and less costly, determination of the treatment.

 Your updates will both provide important observations and become part of your pet's medical record.
 The electronic record initially (before being double-clicked) only displays the first few lines of each entry.
 Therefore, please include the most important information at the beginning of your update (remedy name and doses and overall progress or new problems).
 In this way, the records can be most efficiently scanned to help determine your pet's current overall level of health trend.
 Try to keep your updates short.